 Use Only Relevant Photos

 All your marketing visuals should always be relevant to the message your brand, post, or ad is trying to deliver.
 Don’t include pictures just because they look good but because they deeply connect to what you want to communicate.
 Say you're working on a winter campaign design; you must make sure your images contain people dressed in warm clothes.

 Make Them “Not Stock Photos”

 Stock images still have a bit of a bad rep because they can be generic.
-But today’s stock photo sites have fantastic and super current photos that you can customize as much as needed.
-You can edit a stock image in multiple ways –cropping, resizing, color tweaking, filters– to make it look unique and on-brand.
+But today’s stock photo sites have fantastic and super-current photos that you can customize as much as needed.
+You can edit a stock image in multiple ways –cropping, resizing, color tweaking, and filters– to make it look unique and on-brand.

 Focus on your Audience

 An essential in digital marketing is keeping in mind to whom you are talking.
 For example, if you’re catering to young adults, pictures of Generation Z teenagers will not engage them, but millennial photos will.
 The same goes for senior citizens.